 There are some third party travel agencies which sell really cheap cruise tickets.
 Unfortunately their websites are often in Finnish language and fetching the tickets may be a little complicated.

 The easiest way to book the ferry tickets from Helsinki to Tallinn, is to visit companies' own web pages.
-All of the companies have often sale campaigns going on but that is rarely told clearly on web page.
+All of the companies have often sale campaigns going on but that is rarely told clearly on web pages.
 It is good to start following prices early to understand what is a good rate.

 Are you planning to visit Tallinn but not sure what to do there?
 Check our article about things to do in Tallinn.